 Ponce Inlet Lighthouse

-Check out this video to see how you can reach new heights at Ponce Inlet Lighthouse!
+Watch this video and to reach new heights at Ponce Inlet Lighthouse!

 Steeped in history, the lighthouse was built in 1887 and was first lit by a kerosene lamp November 1 of that year.
 The first order fixed Fresnel lens was made in Paris in 1867 and is now part of the museum's permanent display of one of the finest collections of restored Fresnel lenses in the world.
 The pristine lighthouse museum grounds offer a rare glimpse into the lives of former lighthouse keepers as well as humble Cuban rafts found washed ashore.